garigari-kun/migrate_fishhish2zshhis/README.md

 $ make migrate_fishhish2zshhis
 ```

-After running script, it returns zsh_history file.
+After running script, it returns .zsh_history file.
-It's up to you whether append to your .zsh_history or simply move output history file to your home directory
+It's up to you whether appending to your .zsh_history or simply move output file to your home directory